 Table of Contents

-Women achieved greater power in ancient Egypt than in any other ancient culture and were the equals of men in almost every area of life.
+It can be argued that women achieved greater power in ancient Egypt than in many other ancient cultures and were the equals of men in almost every area of life.

-While the best known of all the Egyptian queens is Cleopatra VII, other women had held power long before she came to the throne.
-In fact, it’s theorized that Egypt gained stability by allowing periods of rule by women.
+While the best known of all the Egyptian queens is Cleopatra VII, other women had held power long before she ascended the throne.
+In fact, some of Egypt’s longest periods of stability were achieved when women ruled the country.
 Many of these future queens started as influential wives, or king’s daughters, and later became the chief decision maker in the land.

-Legend has it that in the late 4th millennium BCE, the warrior Menes joined the two separate sections of Upper and Lower Egypt and established the first dynasty.
-He was crowned as king, and his wife Neithhotep became the first queen of Egypt.
-There is some conjecture that she may have ruled alone during the Early Dynastic period.
+Legend has it that in the late 4th millennium BCE, the warrior Narmer joined the two separate lands of Upper and Lower Egypt and established the first dynasty.
+He was crowned king, and his wife Neithhotep became the first queen of Egypt.
+There is some conjecture that she may have ruled alone during the Early Dynastic period, and some historians have suggested she may have been an Upper Egyptian princess, and instrumental in the alliance that enabled the unification of Upper and Lower Egypt.
+It is not clear, however, that it was Narmer who she married.
+Some Egyptologists point at her being the wife of Aha, and the mother to king Djer.
 Neithhotep was also described as the Consort of the Two Ladies, a title which may be the equivalent of King’s Mother and King’s Wife.

 The name Neithhotep was associated with Neith, the ancient Egyptian goddess of weaving and hunting.
 The goddess had a powerful connection with queenship, so several queens of the first dynasty were named after her.
-In fact, the queen’s name means the goddess Neith is satisfied.
-Some scholars believe that the queen also ruled Egypt on behalf of young son Aha.
+In fact, the queen’s name means ‘the goddess Neith is satisfied‘.

-One of the earliest embodiments of female power, Merneith ruled during the first dynasty, around 3000 to 2890 BCE.
+One of the earliest embodiments of female power, Merytneith ruled during the first dynasty, around 3000 to 2890 BCE.
 She was the wife of King Djet and mother of King Den.
-When her husband died, she ascended the throne on behalf of her young son and ensured stability in Egypt.
+When her husband died, she ascended the throne as regent queen on account of her son being too young, and ensured stability in Egypt.
 Her main agenda was the continuation of her family’s dominance, and to establish her son in royal power.

-While her rise to power and details of her reign remain unclear, Hetepheres I was the eldest daughter of Huni, the last king of the 3rd dynasty, suggesting that her marriage with Snefru allowed a smooth transition between the two dynasties.
-Some speculate that she may also been her husband’s sister, and their marriage consolidated his rule.
+While her rise to power and details of her reign remain unclear, Hetepheres I is firmly believed to be the eldest daughter of Huni, the last king of the 3rd dynasty, suggesting that her marriage with Sneferu allowed a smooth transition between the two dynasties.
+Some speculate that she may have also been her husband’s sister, and their marriage consolidated his rule.

 One of the queens of the Pyramid Age, Khentkawes I was the daughter of King Menkaure and wife of King Shepseskaf who ruled around 2510 to 2502 BCE.
 As a Mother of Two Kings of Upper and Lower Egypt, she was a woman of considerable importance.
 She had given birth to two kings, Sahure and Neferirkare, the second and third kings of the 5th dynasty.

-In the 12th dynasty, Sebeknefru took the Egyptian kingship as her formal title, when there was no crown prince to take the throne.
-Daughter of Amenemhat III, she became the closest in line of succession after her half-brother died, and ruled as full pharaoh until another dynasty was ready to rule.
-Also spelled Neferusobek or Sobekneferu, the queen was named after the crocodile god Sobek.
+In the 12th dynasty, Sobekneferu took the Egyptian kingship as her formal title, when there was no crown prince to take the throne.
+Daughter of Amenemhat III, she became the closest in line of succession after her half-brother died, and ruled as pharaoh until another dynasty was ready to rule.
+Also called Neferusobek, the queen was named after the crocodile god Sobek.

-Sebeknefru completed her father’s pyramid complex at Hawara, now known as the Labyrinth.
-She also completed other building projects in the tradition of earlier monarchs, and built several monuments and temples at Herakleopolis and Tell Dab’a.
+Sobekneferu completed her father’s pyramid complex at Hawara, now known as the Labyrinth.
+She also completed other building projects in the tradition of earlier monarchs and built several monuments and temples at Heracleopolis and Tell Dab’a.
 Her name appeared on official king lists for centuries after her death.

-Ahhotep I was the wife of King Seqenenre Tao II of the 17th dynasty, and ruled as a queen regent on behalf of his young son Ahmose I. She also held the position of God’s Wife of Amun, a title designated to a female counterpart of the high priest.
+Ahhotep I was the wife of King Seqenenre Taa II of the 17th dynasty, and ruled as a queen regent on behalf of his young son Ahmose I. She also held the position of God’s Wife of Amun, a title reserved to a female counterpart of the high priest.

 By the Second Intermediate Period, southern Egypt was ruled from Thebes, located between the Nubian Kingdom of Kush and the Hyksos dynasty that ruled northern Egypt.
-Queen Ahhotep I acted as a representative in Thebes, guarding the Upper Egypt.
+Queen Ahhotep I acted as a representative for Seqenenre in Thebes, guarding the Upper Egypt while her husband fought in the north.
+However, he was killed in battle, and another king, Kamose, was crowned, only to die at a very young age, which forced Ahhotep I to take the reins of the country

 In the 18th dynasty, Hatshepsut became known for her power, accomplishment, prosperity, and clever strategizing.
-She first ruled as a queen while married to Thutmose II, then as regent to her stepson Thutmose III, who ended up being the Napoleon of Egypt.
+She first ruled as a queen while married to Thutmose II, then as regent to her stepson Thutmose III, who became known in modern times as the Napoleon of Egypt.
 When her husband died, she used the title God’s Wife of Amun, instead of King’s Wife, which likely paved the way to the throne.

 However, Hatshepsut broke the traditional roles of queen regent as she assumed the role of king of Egypt.
 Many scholars conclude that her stepson may have been fully capable of claiming the throne, but was only relegated to secondary role.
 In fact, the queen ruled for more than two decades and depicted herself as a male king, wearing the pharaoh’s headdress and false beard, in order to sidestep the issue of gender.